Saffron in Pregnancy: Benefits, Side Effects & More

 11. Helps Avoid Congestion Due to Allergies

 Often, your immune system is compromised during pregnancy.
 You become vulnerable to infections and allergies, as it has anti-inflammatory properties.
 Saffron helps ease your cough, asthma, allergies, and nasal congestion.
-Besides, applying a paste of saffron and sandalwood helps to bring down fever.
+Additionally, applying a paste of saffron and sandalwood helps reduce fever.

 12. Helps Experience the Movement of the Baby

-As per Ayurvedic scriptures, saffron increases your body heat, causing a rise in your body temperature.
+According to Ayurvedic scriptures, saffron increases body heat, resulting in a rise in body temperature.
 This, in turn, results in the baby’s movement inside you.
 It’s always a pleasure to feel your baby move in your womb.

 When to Consume Saffron During Pregnancy?